Tinche/quattro/README.md

     # res_1 and res_2 may be instances of exceptions.
 ```

-The differences to `asyncio.gather` are:
+The differences to `asyncio.gather()` are:
+- If a child task fails other unfinished tasks will be cancelled, just like in a TaskGroup.
 - `quattro.gather()` only accepts coroutines and not futures and generators, just like a TaskGroup.
 - When `return_exceptions` is false (the default), an exception in a child task will cause an ExceptionGroup to bubble out of the top-level `gather()` call, just like in a TaskGroup.
 - Results are returned as a tuple, not a list.